 Takeaway #1: Accepting more work than you can deliver, results in a less than optimal customer experience

-The second of Kenny's messages that struck a cord was "Focus on idle work not idle workers".
+The second of Kenny's messages that struck a chord was "Focus on idle work, not idle workers".
 Again he used a simple analogy, this time using a 4 x 100m baton relay, pointing out that you don't win the gold medal by keeping the runners busy, you win the race by being first to cross the finish line with the baton.

 Takeaway #2: Watch the baton not the runners

 An unexpected highlight for me was "Usability Testing in Scrum Environments" by Matthew Hodgson.
-Working in the Business Inteligence and Data Warehousing domain, I find we don't think about UX very much.
+Working in the Business Intelligence and Data Warehousing domain, I find we don't think about UX very much.
 Matthew's presentation got me thinking this might be a lost opportunity for us.
-My highlight from this session was Matthew's approach to outcome based usability testing.
+My highlight from this session was Matthew's approach to outcome-based usability testing.
 He walked the audience through his approach which included:

-Matthew also suggested that a Minimal Usable Product was a better approach then Minimal Viable Product.
+Matthew also suggested that a Minimal Usable Product was a better approach than Minimal Viable Product.

-Takeaway #3: To understand the usability of solution, have the users do outcome based testing in their regular working environment
+Takeaway #3: To understand the usability of the solution, have the users do outcome-based testing in their regular working environment

-In closing I would like to congratulate the organisers on a great inaugural event.
-Something tells me they will be needling a bigger venue next year!
+In closing, I would like to congratulate the organisers on a great inaugural event.
+Something tells me they will be needing a bigger venue next year!